 Military If we are going to send our brothers and sisters off to war then we must be willing to take care of their needs when they get home and that includes both physical and mental health.
 The suicide rate is unacceptable.
 We cannot continue to ignore the pleas of our veterans for help.

 Money, Politics and the Electoral Process Our political system has been corrupted by corporate interests and ultra wealthy donors who abuse the system for their gain.
-The Citizens United ruling that absurd notion that money is speech, corporations are people, and giving huge amounts of undisclosed money to politicians in exchange for access and influence does not constitute corruption.
+The Citizens United ruling that states that money is speech, corporations are people, and giving huge amounts of undisclosed money to politicians in exchange for access and influence constitutes corruption.
 Campaign finance reform must be accompanied by efforts to strengthen voting rights – restoring the full protections of the Voting Rights Act, expanding early voting, and vote-by-mail, implementing automatic voter registration and same day registration, moving to ranked voting, ending gerrymandering and ensuring open primaries, among others.
 She will push for

 publicly financed, transparent system of campaign financing.